Dimencia/DU-EZ-Factory/README.md

 1. Setup a Programming Board and Screen
 2. Link the Prog Board to the Screen.
 Edit Lua on the board, and rename that slot to 'screen'
 3. Link the Prog Board to the Core.
 Edit the Lua on the board, and rename that slot to 'core'
+4. Create unit.Start event, and paste in ezfactory Start.lua
+5. Create unit.Tick event, put "industry" in the tick argument, and paste in ezfactory.lua
+6. Create screen.MouseDown and paste in ezfactory MouseDown.lua

 That's it.
 Turn on the board and screen, and you should see information about your factory.